Nissan Juke Insurance Rates

 Rates are averaged for all Nissan Juke models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a brief summary of the data touched on above.
+The list below is a quick review of the data that was touched on above.

 Rate Tables and Charts